Scholarships and Other Financial Support

 Faculty of Arts and Social Sciences scholarship information

 The Faculty of Arts and Social Sciences lists information on Scholarships and Prizes available to students in the Faculty.

 The Research Office provides information on research funding, including a scholarships bulletin, and links to databases of research grants and scholarships.

 Postgraduate Research Support Scheme

 The PRSS is a scheme that provides direct support for currently enrolled postgraduate research students.
 Under the scheme, funds are allocated to Schools or Departments (in some cases Faculties) based on their higher degree research enrolment figures in the previous year.
 The funds are not allocated directly to the students but are awarded by Schools or Departments to eligible applicants on a competitive basis according to the University's general guidelines.
 Information about the Postgraduate Research Support Scheme is available on the Scholarships Office website.

 In the Faculty of Arts and Social Sciences, the PRSS application process is managed by the Schools.
 At least one application round will be held every year.
 For information on application closing dates and to obtain copies of application forms and guidelines visit the School website.

 Below are listed prizes and scholarships specific to this Department.

-How to apply: For further information, contact Dr Ki-Sung Kwak (Phone: 61-2-9351-4490; Fax: 61-2-9351-2319; E-mail: ).
-Applications, including a curriculum vitae, copy of an academic transcript, a statement of purpose, and the names and contact details of at least two referees should be sent to
+For further information, contact Associate Professor Ki-Sung Kwak.
+Applications, including a curriculum vitae, copy of an academic transcript, a statement of purpose, and the names and contact details of at least two referees should be emailed to the

 The Korea Foundation Fellowship for Graduate Studies